Something for Everyone

 Professional Speaker Series

-Knowledge Bowl is the upper school’s academic team which competes in tournaments with other schools in the Mid-South, both in weekend tournaments and the Channel 3 Knowledge Bowl TV Tournament.
+Knowledge Bowl is the high school’s academic team which competes in tournaments with other schools in the Mid-South, both in weekend tournaments and the Channel 3 Knowledge Bowl TV Tournament.

 The team consists of up to 10 members, with the top 5 (as chosen from tryouts and practice sessions) competing in the TV tournament.
 All 10 can compete in the weekend tournaments, of which there are usually 2 or 3 per semester.